ess-dmsc/vmm-sdat/README.md

     -n: number of hits to analyze.
 Optional argument (default 0, i.e. all hits)

-    -algo: There are three different algorithms implemented that calulate cluster times: center-of-mass (charge as weight),
-        center-of-mass2 (charge squared as weight),
-        utpc (latest time)
-        The utpc algorithm works as follows:
-            1. The strip with the largest time is chosen as position
-            2. If there are several strips with identical largest times, the indices of the outermost strips are retained
-                Example: The cluster has 8 strips (strip 10-17, index 0-7), strips 12, 13 and 16
-                have the same largest time, so strip 12 and 15 are retained.
-The indices of strips 12 and 16 are 2 and 6 respectively
-            3. The strip with the index that is the closest to the start or end of the track is retained.
-In the example, index 6 is one index away from the end of the track, and index 2 two indices, thus index 6 is retained.
-            4. If the outermost indices have the same distance from the start/end of the track, the strip with the largest ADC value is retained.
-            5. If the ADC values are the same, the center-of-mass2 is taken.

-        The user can define an additional utpc algorithm in the method Clusterer::AlgorithmUTPC(), the algorithm is chosen depending on the -algo parameter.
-At the moment, two additional algorithms are defined there,
-            0 = utpc center-of-mass2 (center of mass squared of the strip with the latest time and its one or two neighbours) 1 = utpc center-of-mass (center of mass of the strip with the latest time and its one or two neighbours)

     -cal: Name of the calibration file.
 A calibration file is a JSON file containing an ADC and/or time correction in the form of a slope and an offset correction.
     	The calibration file can be produced with the VMM slow control tool.
 Optional parameter.